Arduino-IRremote/Arduino-IRremote/README.md

 # Tiny NEC receiver and sender
-For applications only requiring NEC protocol, there is a special receiver / sender included,<br/>
+For applications only requiring NEC or FAST -see below- protocol, there is a special receiver / sender included,<br/>
 which has very **small code size of 500 bytes and does NOT require any timer**.

 Check out the [TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote#tinyreceiver--tinysender) and [IRDispatcherDemo](https://github.com/Arduino-IRremote/Arduino-IRremote#irdispatcherdemo) examples.<br/>